joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 * It's worth the work it takes to cultivate a vision for **what your expertise is for**.
 It keeps you going when the going gets tough.
 * If in doubt, **cultivate the most generous version** of your vision you can.
 Even if it doesn't work out financially, you'll have fewer regrets if you choose generosity, and you’ll become a person you can love more.
-* As you cultivate a vision, **do lean out over your skis**, but not so far that you crash.
+* As you cultivate a vision, **do lean out over your skis**, but not so far that your business becomes an unstable system.
 Seeing no meaningful progress towards a vision that's important to you is flat out discouraging.
 Working towards a career vision that could be fully realized in a year is too small a challenge to bring out the best in you.
 There's going to be a happy medium that's different for different folks.
-Choose a level of ambition that excites you--maybe even scares you a little--but also brings out the best in you.
+Choose a level of ambition that excites you -- maybe even scares you a little -- but also brings out the best in you.
 * Finally, cultivate a vision that is relevant to those you seek to serve—one that is grounded in their needs or desires, not yours.
 If following this maxim leads you to an overly ambitious, unrealistic vision, go more narrow on who it is you want to serve before you lower your expectations about how much you can help them.
 In fact, avoid at all cost lowering your expectations about how much you can help.
 It will be far more satisfying to deeply impact 1000 people than to superficially impact 10,000, and as a side benefit it's significantly easier to connect and build trust with 1000 than 10,000.

 Finally, notice that I'm most often talking about your vision effecting *people*.
 Now in reality, your vision needs to be relevant to *people who have the ability to pay you for delivering services that are profitable for you to deliver*.
 So I definitely mean for you to cultivate a vision that draws revenue, profit, and business opportunity towards you.